1211ciel/node/words.md

 Climbing these hills are dangerous due to the frequent occurrence of snowstorms.

 numerous 众多的
+numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous
+The doctors gave numerous examples of patients being expelled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.

-numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numeorus numerous numerous numerous numerous numerous
+numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous
-The doctors gave numerous examples of patients being explelled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.
-The doctors gave numerous examples of patinets being explalled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.
-The doctors gave numerous examples of patinets being explalled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.
-The doctors gave numerous examples of patinets being explalled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.
-The doctors gave numerous examples of patinets being explalled from hospital.
+The doctors gave numerous examples of patients being expelled from hospital.

 nasty 极度的
 nasty nasty nasty nasty nasty